go-delve/delve/Documentation/api/ClientHowto.md

 ## Gracefully ending the debug session

-To ensure that delve cleans up after itself by deleting the `debug` or `debug.test` binary it creates and killing any processes spawned by the program being debugged, the `Detach` command needs to be called.
+To ensure that Delve cleans up after itself by deleting the `debug` or `debug.test` binary it creates and killing any processes spawned by the program being debugged, the `Detach` command needs to be called.
 In case you are disconnecting a running program, ensure to halt the program before trying to detach.